Joseph Conrad: Themes and style

-Writing in what to the visual arts was the age of Impressionism, and what to music was the age of impressionist music, Conrad showed himself in many of his works a prose poet of the highest order: for instance, in the evocative Patna and courtroom scenes of Lord Jim; in the scenes of the "melancholy-mad elephant" and the "French gunboat firing into a continent", in Heart of Darkness; in the doubled protagonists of The Secret Sharer; and in the verbal and conceptual resonances of Nostromo and The Nigger of the 'Narcissus'.
+Writing in what to the visual arts was the age of Impressionism, and what to music was the age of impressionist music, Conrad showed himself in many of his works a prose poet of the highest order: for instance, in the evocative Patna and courtroom scenes of Lord Jim; in the scenes of the "melancholy-mad elephant" and the "French gunboat firing into a continent", in Heart of Darkness; in the doubled protagonists of "The Secret Sharer"; and in the verbal and conceptual resonances of Nostromo and The Nigger of the 'Narcissus'.

 Conrad used his own memories as literary material so often that readers are tempted to treat his life and work as a single whole.
 His "view of the world", or elements of it, is often described by citing at once both his private and public statements, passages from his letters, and citations from his books.
 Najder warns that this approach produces an incoherent and misleading picture.
-"An... uncritical linking of the two spheres, literature and private life, distorts each.
+"An ... uncritical linking of the two spheres, literature and private life, distorts each.
 Conrad used his own experiences as raw material, but the finished product should not be confused with the experiences themselves."

 Many of Conrad's characters were inspired by actual persons he had met, including, in his first novel, Almayer's Folly (completed 1894), William Charles Olmeijer, the spelling of whose surname Conrad probably altered to "Almayer" inadvertently.
 The historic trader Olmeijer, whom Conrad encountered on his four short visits to Berau in Borneo, subsequently haunted Conrad's imagination.
-Conrad often borrowed the authentic names of actual individuals, e.g., Captain McWhirr (Typhoon), Captain Beard and Mr. Mahon ("Youth"), Captain Lingard (Almayer's Folly and elsewhere), and Captain Ellis (The Shadow Line).
+Conrad often borrowed the authentic names of actual individuals, e.g., Captain McWhirr (Typhoon), Captain Beard and Mr. Mahon ("Youth"), Captain Lingard (Almayer's Folly and elsewhere), and Captain Ellis (The Shadow-Line).
 "Conrad", writes J. I. M. Stewart, "appears to have attached some mysterious significance to such links with actuality."
 Equally curious is "a great deal of namelessness in Conrad, requiring some minor virtuosity to maintain."
 Thus we never learn the surname of the protagonist of Lord Jim.
+In Heart of Darkness, among "nameless characters, chapters, rivers, rites and landscapes", "Marlow and Kurtz are the only living persons introduced with a proper name".
 Conrad also preserves, in The Nigger of the 'Narcissus', the authentic name of the ship, the Narcissus, in which he sailed in 1884.